gravity-ui/i18n/README.md

 Utilities in the I18N package are designed for internationalization of Yandex Cloud UI services.

+### Breaking changes in 0.6.0

+- Removed static method setDefaultLang, you have to use i18n.setLang instead
+- Removed default Rum Logger, you have to connect your own logger from application side
+- Removed static property LANGS

 ### Install

 `npm install --save @yandex-cloud/i18n`